meilisearch/deserr/README.md

 If you would like to chat more directly with us, you can join us on discord at https://discord.com/invite/meilisearch

+#### The logo
+The logo was graciously offered and crafted by @irevoire 's sister after a lot of back and forth.
+Many thanks to her.

 #### License

 <sup>